 During my evening food tour of Seville, I had a lovely sampling of all kinds of Spanish tapas, while enjoying the company of some interesting people who became instant friends.
 Diner and a good conversation?
-This solo traveller didn’t feel akward at all while eating out alone in Spain!
+This solo traveler didn’t feel awkward at all while eating out alone in Spain!

 Reschedule your feeding frenzy times

-While travelling in Spain, I was almost constantly hungry.
-Only 7 pm, darn, still cannot go out for diner, it is wayyyyy to early!
+While traveling in Spain, I was almost constantly hungry.
+Only 7 pm, darn, still cannot go out for dinner, it is wayyyyy to early!
 A sandwich in the afternoon just doesn’t cut it to last you through the whole (longgggg) afternoon until it is an appropriate time to have diner.
 Ugh.

 Long lunches in Spain

 In Spain, it is perfectly normal to have a 3-course warm lunch in the afternoon.
 It is something different than tapas but you can enjoy some local specialties over lunch too!